Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-09-sundried-focaccia.md

 8. Bake at 425<sup>o</sup>F for 35-40 mins or until the crust is browned.
 9. Remove pan from heat and let rest for 10 mins in the pan.
 10. Transfer focaccia to a wire rack to cool.
+11. Serve warm or double baked!
-11. Optionally, top with flaky sea salt to taste.
+- Optionally, top with flaky sea salt to taste.

 <table>
   <tr>